The Greek Symbol Mystery

 The Greek Symbol Mystery is the 60th volume in the Nancy Drew Mystery Stories series.
-It was originally published in paperback in 1981 by the Wanderer imprint of Simon and Schuster.
+It was originally published in paperback in 1981 by the Wanderer imprint of Simon & Schuster.
 The original edition had a cover and six interior illustrations by Ruth Sanderson.
 The cover art was later revised by Garin Baker in 1986 for the last Wanderer printing, and again by Linda Thomas in 1989 for the Minstrel printing.

 Plot summary

 Nancy is asked to fly to Greece investigate the disappearance of money that was intended to help a needy village family, after the New York agency responsible for donations closes suddenly.
-While in Greece Nancy is told that a large inheritance from a Greek tycoon, meant for her friend Helen Nicholas, was stolen, and she agrees to find the culprit, aided by her friends Bess and George.
+While in Greece, Nancy is told that a large inheritance from a Greek tycoon, meant for her friend Helen Nicholas, was stolen, and she agrees to find the culprit, aided by her friends Bess and George.
 They are also on the hunt for Helen’s cousin, Constantine.
 A poisonous snake in a basket of apples that was delivered to their room and a strange symbol stamped on a rare Byzantine mask that was dropped in Nancy’s shopping bag are the main clues, which lead Nancy and her friends to a ring of art smugglers and to the secret of the Greek symbol.

-The working title for this story was "The Clue of the Ancient Mask" and listed as such in the proof copy printed of the previous title.
+The working title for this story was "The Clue of the Ancient Mask" and was listed as such in the proof copy printed of the previous title.